Modern Convent School

 Established in 1999, Modern Convent is a CBSE co-educational institution.
 It follows the NCERT curriculum to prepare students for the All India Secondary School Examination (Class X) and All India Senior School Certificate Examination (Class XII).

 The school has nearly 3400 students on its rolls with a staff of around 120 and offers education to students from Nursery to Class XII.
+The school is run by the Principal Dr. Sheetal Mann, its director K.S Yadav and by its supervisors.

 A choice of subjects in all streams gives student the freedom to pursue their academic interest be it Science, Commerce or Humanities.
 The campus is equipped with library, laboratories, basketball court, football court, volleyball court, Karate Ground and more.
 For interscholastic competitions, the school has four houses namely: Ashok, Subhash, Tagore and Tilak, named after the respective Indian historical figures.

+Modern Convent School has completed its 25-year journey so far.
+But this journey would not be easy if the children in the class had not coordinated so well.